Occupational Hazards: When Is It Time To Call A Lawyer?

 - Wrongful death support: In cases where an occupational hazard injury leads to death (a fall, a heart attack, or cancer from asbestos exposure), a settlement could address not only economic concerns like funeral and burial costs, but also the non-economic human costs of losing a spouse, a parent, or a child.

-Whatever support you need to heal or hold your family together, D’Amico Law Offices is a family-run firm ready to dedicate all our resources to your case.
-Call us at (412) 652-9300 today to discuss your circumstances, and the options available to move forward.
+Whatever support you need to heal or hold your family together, D’Amico Law Offices, LLC, is a local, family-run firm ready to dedicate all our resources to your case.
+Call us at 412-906-8180 today to discuss your circumstances, and the options available to move forward.

-Hear from those who’ve had first-hand experience with D’Amico Law Offices:
+Hear from those who’ve had first-hand experience with D’Amico Law Offices, LLC:

 Those who do the hard jobs that provide so many others with comfort have earned more than the bare minimum.
 Your safety should be a top priority, and your access to support when you need it should not be impeded.